-How to Feed Carnivorous plants Plants with MaxSea Plant Food
+How to Feed Carnivorous plants Plants with MaxSea or Dynagro Plant Food

 If you grow your pitcher plants or butterworts indoors, they will need to be fed to sustain healthy, rapid growth.
-MaxSea plant food is a water soluble, kelp based food that is gentle and effective for carnivorous plants.
+MaxSea plant food is a water soluble food that is gentle and effective for carnivorous plants.
 It is great for all types of Pitcher Plants (Nepenthes, Sarracenia, Heliamphora, Darlingtonia, Cephalotus), Butterworts (Pinguicula), Bladderworts (Utricularia), Corkscrew Plants (Genlisea), and more.
+I also use Dynagro Foliage Pro at 200-400ppm with success.
+Because Dynagro is a liquid, it is much easier to mix small quantities for feeding.

-1. Dilute 1/4 teaspoon of MaxSea granules into 1 gallon of distilled water.
+1. Dilute 1/4 teaspoon of MaxSea granules into 1 gallon of distilled water (~~200ppm).
 Shake to mix.

 2. Pitcher Plants: Use a small pipette to put 1-10 drops of food into the pitcher, depending on species and size.